| ..

 I

-competition in cycling, skiing and rowing.
-Dance training was pursued
+international competition in cycling, skiing and rowing.
+Dance

-Jaime Rogers).
-In 1987, I progressed to the study of the Soviet System
+In 1987, I progressed to the study of the Soviet System of ballet

 My background in studies in sports medicine, exercise physiology and

-training, leading to the development of intensive spine and extremity flexibility
+dance training, leading to the development of intensive spine and

 I had a chance to integrate this work with dancers preparing for international ballet competition,

-(turnout, shoulder complex, spine, extremity) and technical performance.
+flexibility (turnout, shoulder complex, spine, extremity) and technical

-Shortly thereafter, a general stretch series was developed for all
+performance.
+Shortly thereafter, a general stretch series was

 deform) to meet the physical demands.

-complex from poor training.
-The inability to maintain correct alignment
+ankle/knee complex from poor training.
+The inability to maintain correct

-in the parallel, meant that they were not capable of working in any turned
+alignment in the parallel, meant that they were not capable of working

-out position without risk of injury.
-The majority of these students
+in any turned out position without risk of injury.
+The majority

 Note: Pilates and Yoga do not accomplish the